isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 database synchronization between the active servers, if the exchange of information about the allocated leases is performed using some other mechanism.
-Kea supports various database types that can be used to store leases, including MySQL and PostgreSQL; Cassandra support is deprecated as of Kea 1.9.9.
+Kea supports various database types that can be used to store leases, including MySQL and PostgreSQL.
 Those databases include built-in solutions for data replication which are often used by Kea administrators to provide redundancy.

 The HA hook library supports such scenarios by disabling lease updates over the control channel and/or lease-database synchronization, leaving